 Whenever possible, purchases on behalf of St. Paul's should be made through vendors with whom we have established an account and provided tax-exemption documentation.
 Those who use other vendors are responsible for providing the vendor with an Ohio Sales Tax Exemption Certificate prior to incurring the expense.
 Blank forms are available from the bookkeeper or church secretary.
-St. Paul's policy is not to reimburse state sales tax incurred by failure to use a sales tax exemption form for purchases over \$100.
-The bookkeeper and treasurer are available to assist in completing this form though it really is self-explanatory.
+St. Paul's policy is not to reimburse parishioners for state sales tax incurred by failure to use a sales tax exemption form for purchases over \$250.
+The bookkeeper and treasurer are available to assist in completing this form.